Tide

-The predictions are influenced by many factors including the alignment of the Sun and Moon, the phase and amplitude of the tide (pattern of tides in the deep ocean), the amphidromic systems of the oceans, and the shape of the coastline and near-shore bathymetry (see Timing).
-They are however only predictions, and the actual time and height of the tide is affected by wind and atmospheric pressure.
-Many shorelines experience semi-diurnal tides—two nearly equal high and low tides each day.
-Other locations have a diurnal tide—one high and low tide each day.
-A "mixed tide"—two uneven magnitude tides a day—is a third regular category.
-(Note: Coastal orientation and geometry affects the phase, direction, and amplitude of amphidromic systems, coastal Kelvin waves as well as resonant seiches in bays.
-In estuaries, seasonal river outflows influence tidal flow.)
+Tides are the periodic rise and fall of sea level resulting from the differential gravitational forces exerted primarily by the Moon and the Sun, combined with inertial effects associated with the Earth–Moon system’s orbital motion and the Earth's rotation.

+While these astronomical forcings generate the fundamental tidal potential, actual observed tides are strongly modified by terrestrial factors, including the geometry of ocean basins, continental boundaries, bathymetry, the coriolis effect, frictional dissipation within shallow seas and the tidal resonance of coastlines.

 Tides vary on timescales ranging from hours to years due to a number of factors, which determine the lunitidal interval.
 To make accurate records, tide gauges at fixed stations measure water level over time.
 Gauges ignore variations caused by waves with periods shorter than minutes.
 These data are compared to the reference (or datum) level usually called mean sea level.

 While tides are usually the largest source of short-term sea-level fluctuations, sea levels are also subject to change from thermal expansion, wind, and barometric pressure changes, resulting in storm surges, especially in shallow seas and near coasts.

 Tidal phenomena are not limited to the oceans, but can occur in other systems whenever a gravitational field that varies in time and space is present.
 For example, the shape of the solid part of the Earth is affected slightly by Earth tide, though this is not as easily seen as the water tidal movements.

 Characteristics

 Ocean tides are cyclic, rising and falling approximately twice a day.
 Four stages in the tidal cycle are named: